leptos-rs/book/README.md

 ```

-You can now build the book with live reloading by running the following command in the root of the repository.
+and then run the book with

 ```sh
 mdbook serve